History of Indiana: Economic growth

 Ohio River ports had been stifled by an embargo on the Confederate South and never fully recovered their economic prominence, leading the south into an economic decline.
-By contrast, northern Indiana experienced an economic boom when natural gas was discovered in the 1880s, which directly contributed to the rapid growth of cities such as Gas City, Hartford City, and Muncie where a glass industry developed to utilize the cheap fuel.
+By contrast, northern Indiana experienced an economic boom when natural gas was discovered in the 1880s, which directly contributed to the rapid growth of cities such as Gas City, Hartford City, and Muncie where a glass industry developed to use the cheap fuel.
 The Indiana gas field was then the largest known in the world.
 The boom lasted until the early 20th century, when the gas supplies ran low.
 This began northern Indiana's industrialization.

 The development of heavy industry attracted thousands of European immigrants in the late 19th and early 20th centuries, as well as internal migrants, both Black and white, from the rural and small town South.
 These developments dramatically altered the demographics of the state.
 Indiana industrial cities were among the destinations of the Great Migration.
 After World War II, industrial restructuring and the shifts in heavy industry resulted in Indiana's becoming part of the Rust Belt.

 In 1876, chemist Eli Lilly, a Union colonel during the Civil War, founded Eli Lilly and Company, a pharmaceutical company.
 His initial innovation of gelatin-coating for pills led to a rapid growth of the company that eventually developed as Indiana's largest corporation, and one of the largest corporations in the world.
 Over the years, the corporation developed many widely used drugs, including insulin, and it became the first company to mass-produce penicillin.
 The company's many advances made Indiana the leading state in the production and development of medicines.